 Results comparisons

 To compare how Connecticut retrospective and prospective values compare to prior assumptions and to other jurisdictions, Table 4-9 presents a comparison of the results.
 The table includes the results from this study alongside the previous Connecticut assumptions and results from research conducted in Massachusetts and New York.
 EO and Small Business results are comparable to both Massachusetts and Connecticut.
 Connecticut is slightly higher than the other states, but the New York value also does not include spillover, since the reported results did not include spillover at the measure level.
-For the Upstream measures, the lighting category in Connecticut (screw-based, linear, fixtures, and exterior) are all slightly higher than Massachusetts but are similarly lower than the other Upstream categories.
+For the Midstream measures, the lighting category in Connecticut (linear, fixtures, and exterior) are all slightly higher than Massachusetts but are similarly lower than the other Midstream categories.
 High/low bay and lighting with controls are also higher in Connecticut than Massachusetts but have a similar trend of higher values than other lighting measures.
-It is important to note that prior Upstream assumptions in Connecticut were based on adjustment factors applied to older Connecticut research.
+It is important to note that prior Midstream assumptions in Connecticut were based on adjustment factors applied to older Connecticut research.
 No primary data was collected to inform those previous assumptions.